sano-jin/vertex/README.md

 For example, the resulting graph of `a. a :- b. a :- c` can be `b` or `c`.

-You can use `--nd` (non-deterministic) option to construct the state space (all possible states and reduction).
+You can use `--nd` (non-deterministic) option to construct the state transition space (all possible states and reduction).

-This can be applied to the not-terminating program.
+This can be also applied to the not-terminating program.

 For example, `example/nd1.dhl` is a following program.
 ```